 Despite having some ability to limit its expenditures, the Company has incurred operating losses to date and does not generate operating revenue to support its activities.
 With no source of operating revenue, there can be no assurance that sufficient funding will be available to conduct further exploration of its mineral properties.
 The ability to continue as a going concern remains dependent upon the Company's ability to obtain the financing necessary to continue to fund its mineral properties, the realization of future profitable production, proceeds from the disposition of its mineral interests, and/or other sources.
 These conditions create a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern and expose the Company to liquidity risk being the risk that it will have difficulty in meeting obligations associated with its financial liabilities.
-While the Company was successful in completing the April 2023 Private Placement and other financings in the past and has sufficient cash on hand to discharge its financial liabilities as they become due over the near term, it will require additional funding to continue operations for the coming year.
+While the Company has been successful in completing financings in the past, as at December 31, 2023, the Company did not have sufficient cash on hand to discharge its financial liabilities as they become due and will require additional funding to continue operations for the upcoming year.

-Management's Discussion and Analysis of Financial Condition and Results of Operations For the three and nine months ended September 30, 2023 (In Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the year ended December 31, 2023 (In Canadian dollars, unless otherwise noted)

-5.2 Capital Resources
+6.2 Capital Resources